ika-rwth-aachen/betterosi/README.md

 A python library for reading and writing [ASAM OSI (Open-Simulation-Interace)](https://github.com/OpenSimulationInterface/open-simulation-interface) files (either `.osi` binary traces or [MCAP](https://github.com/foxglove/mcap) files) using [betterproto2](https://github.com/betterproto/python-betterproto2) instead of the default protobuf generated code (better typing and enum support).

-- supports writing and reading either mcap or osi files with `betterosi.Writer` and `betterosi.read`
+- Supports writing and reading either mcap or osi files with `betterosi.Writer` and `betterosi.read`.
 - View OSI or MCAP file containing OSI GroundTruth `betterosi-viewer <filepath.mcap / filepath.osi>`(adapted from [esmini](https://github.com/esmini/esmini))
-- Convert osi to mcap with `betterosi-to-mcap <filepath to osi>`
+- Convert osi to mcap with `betterosi-to-mcap <filepath to osi>`.

-The library uses code from [esmini](https://github.com/esmini/esmini) (`betterosi/viewer.py`) under MPL 2.0 license and the code from to [open-simulation-interface](https://github.com/OpenSimulationInterface/open-simulation-interface) to read osi traces (`betterosi/osi3trace.py`)
+The library uses code from [esmini](https://github.com/esmini/esmini) (`betterosi/viewer.py`) under MPL 2.0 license and the code from [open-simulation-interface](https://github.com/OpenSimulationInterface/open-simulation-interface) to read osi traces (`betterosi/osi3trace.py`).

 The library uses code generation of [python-betterproto2-compiler](https://github.com/betterproto/python-betterproto2-compiler) to generate python code from the protobuf definitions of [open-simulation-interface](https://github.com/OpenSimulationInterface/open-simulation-interface).

-Since osi and esmini are under MPL, also this repository is published under MPL 2.0 license.
+Since OSI and esmini are under MPL, also this repository is published under MPL-2.0 license.

 ## Install

 `pip install betterosi`

 ## Read OSI and MCAP
-The following code creates a list of ground truths form mcap or osi sensor views or ground truth messages.
+The following code creates a list of GroundTruth messages from an MCAP file for OSI trace containing SensorViews or GroundTruth messages.
 ```python
 import betterosi